yashbrahmbhatt/LazyFramework/Documentation/.templates/Dispatchers/Basic/BasicDispatcher.md

 # BasicDispatcher
 Class: BasicDispatcher

-Reads data from the srouce of work and adds it to a queue.
+Reads data from the source of work and adds it to a queue.

 <hr />